UBCHREST/ablate/docs/content/radiationFormulation/index.md

 reduces the computational complexity significantly without sacrificing much accuracy in the context of the combustion environment.
 This will be referred to as the grey gas assumption.
 The physical significance of this assumption is that the media and surfaces within the simulation domain are assumed to be grey, or without color.

+The solver currently ignores any effects due to reflection, scattering, or refraction.
+These effects can be ignored while still achieving a reasonable degree of accuracy in the cases being analyzed here.
+The solver has been formulated such that adding reflection is possible in the future.
+Reflection is the most significant additional effect that could be considered.

+Surface effects have yet to be taken into account within the radiation solver.
+In the future, the effects of radiation heat transfer into the surface of the wax will need to be considered within the context of its contribution to the sublimation of fuel off of the surface of the wax.
+The machinery associated with the current functioning of the solver can be effectively applied here, despite the solver only being designed to interface with cell volumes and not the surface of cell faces up to this point.
+The ray tracing process can be carried out for each face for which the radiative heat flux is desired.
+Rays can then be cast from the surface of the face over the hemisphere normal to it.

 ### Implementation